TristanTurcotte/cardable-godot/docs/user_content.md

                         "action_name": "pick_deck",
                         "type": "auto", // Auto actions cannot be picked by a player and act out automatically (In order) when in the state and can be conditionally controlled
                         "primitives": {
-                            "endpoint": "pick_deck()", // Will not be in final API "params": [
+                            "endpoint": "pick_deck()", // Will not be in final API, would instead use type: 'world_pick' "params": [
                                 "$game.decks", "$globals.start_player"  // The player to start first in a round will be abstracted out in the final API
                             ]